+3.2 Alternates

-- 3.2 Alternates- DCTF Members representing commercial fishing interests will identify an Alternate due to his/her respective busy schedules, the frequency of DCTF meetings, and the critical importance of ensuring commercial fishing representation at all meetings.
+DCTF Members representing commercial fishing interests will identify an Alternate due to his/her respective busy schedules, the frequency of DCTF meetings, and the critical importance of ensuring commercial fishing representation at all meetings.
 Each commercial fishing Member will propose his/her own Alternate.
-Members will notify OPC in writing once an Alternate has been selected.
-OPC will forward a list of selected Alternates to the entire DCTF.
-Criteria for the selection of an Alternate will include, but not be limited to the following: - 3.2.1 Only one Alternate will be selected for each elected Member position; - 140 3.2.2 The Alternate is based out of the same port that the primary Member was elected to represent; - 3.2.3 For commercial fishing representatives, the Alternate is a permit holder and represents the same production tier as the primary Member was elected for; - 144 3.2.4 The Alternate demonstrated previous interest or experience in seeking involvement and/or participation with the DCTF; - The Alternate demonstrates a willingness to serve on the DCTF and meet the roles and responsibilities of the primary Member, outlined in section 3.1; - The Alternate demonstrates a commitment to coordinate with other stakeholders in his/her respective port as outlined in section 3.1; and - 150 3.2.8 The Alternate is willing to vote on behalf of the Member
+Members will notify the Administrative team in writing once an Alternate has been selected.
+The Administrative Team will forward a list of selected Alternates to the entire DCTF and OPC.
+Criteria for the selection of an Alternate will include, but not be limited to the following:

+- 3.2.1 Only one Alternate will be selected for each elected Member position; - 3.2.2 The Alternate is based out of the same port that the primary Member was elected to represent; - 3.2.3 For commercial fishing representatives, the Alternate is a permit holder and represents the same production tier as the primary Member was elected for; - 3.2.4 The Alternate demonstrated previous interest or experience in seeking involvement and/or participation with the DCTF; - 3.2.5 The Alternate demonstrates a willingness to serve on the DCTF and meet the roles and responsibilities of the primary Member, outlined in section 3.1; - 3.2.6 The Alternate demonstrates a commitment to coordinate with other stakeholders in his/her respective port as outlined in section 3.1; and - 3.2.7 The Alternate is willing to vote on behalf of the Member.
-152 The role of an Alternate is to attend meetings that his/her respective DCTF Member cannot

-- attend, participate on his/her respective DCTF Member's behalf, work collaboratively with - his/her respective Member as well as other DCTF Members to provide recommendations/make - decisions/vote on agendized items only, and negotiate on behalf of his/her respective DCTF - Member and stakeholders when the Member can not be present.
-When an Alternate must miss a - meeting, they will notify his/her Member, the Facilitation Team and OPC staff as soon as - possible before a meeting.
-The DCTF will not spend meeting time to provide background on - any agendized items (historical data/information) for an Alternate, since Alternates are expected to be fully educated by his/her respective DCTF Member and/or the Facilitation Team prior to the meeting they are attending.
+The role of an Alternate is to attend meetings that his/her respective DCTF Member cannot attend, participate on his/her respective DCTF Member's behalf, work collaboratively with his/her respective Member as well as other DCTF Members to provide recommendations/make decisions/vote on agendized items only, and negotiate on behalf of his/her respective DCTF Member and stakeholders when the Member can not be present.
+When an Alternate must miss a meeting, they will notify his/her Member, the Administrative Team and OPC staff as soon as possible before a meeting.
+The DCTF will not spend meeting time to provide background on any agendized items

+(historical data/information) for an Alternate, since Alternates are expected to be fully educated by his/her respective DCTF Member and/or the Administration Team prior to the meeting they are attending.

+The Alternate is willing to vote on behalf of the Member to be fully educated by his/her respective DCTF Member and/or the Administrative Team prior to the meeting they are attending.
 The Alternate is encouraged to attend as many DCTF meetings as possible, including those attended by his/her DCTF Member, and to visit the DCTF website for meeting summaries and background.

-- DCTF Members representing noncommercial fishing interests (including those representing sport fishing interests, crab processing interests, commercial passenger fishing vessel interests, - non-governmental organization interests, Sea Grant, and the DFG) are strongly encouraged to - identify Alternates for reasons identical to those listed above for commercial representatives. - Non-commercial fishing interest Alternates will fulfill the same roles and responsibilities as listed above in Section 3.2 for commercial Alternates.
+DCTF Members representing noncommercial fishing interests (including those representing sport fishing interests, crab processing interests, commercial passenger fishing vessel interests, non-governmental organization interests, Sea Grant, and the CDFW) are strongly encouraged to identify Alternates for reasons identical to those listed above for commercial representatives.
+Non-commercial fishing interest Alternates will fulfill the same roles and responsibilities as listed above in Section 3.2 for commercial Alternates.